External morphology of Lepidoptera: Mouthparts

 While mandibles or jaws (chewing mouthparts) are only present in the caterpillar stage, the mouthparts of most adult Lepidoptera mainly consist of the sucking kind; this part is known as the proboscis or haustellum.
 A few Lepidoptera species have reduced mouthparts and do not feed in the adult state.
 Others, such as the basal family Micropterigidae, have chewing mouthparts.

 The proboscis (plural – proboscises) is formed from maxillary galeae and is adapted for sucking nectar.
 It consists of two tubes held together by hooks and separable for cleaning.
 Each tube is inwardly concave, thus forming a central tube up which moisture is sucked.
 Suction is effected through the contraction and expansion of a sac in the head.
-The proboscis is coiled under the head when the insect is at rest and extended only when feeding.
+The proboscis is coiled under the head when the insect rests and extended only when feeding.
 The maxillary palpi are reduced and even vestigial.
-They are conspicuous and five segmented in some of the more basal families and are often folded.
+They are conspicuous; five are segmented in some of the more basal families and are often folded.

-The shape and dimensions of the proboscis have evolved to give different species a wider and therefore more advantageous diet.
+The shape and dimensions of the proboscis have evolved to give different species a wider and, therefore, more advantageous diet.
 There is an allometric scaling relationship between body mass of Lepidoptera and length of proboscis from which an interesting adaptive departure is the unusually long-tongued sphinx moth Xanthopan morganii praedicta.
 Charles Darwin predicted the existence and proboscis length of this moth before its discovery based on his knowledge of the long-spurred Madagascan star orchid Angraecum sesquipedale.

 There are primarily two feeding guilds in Lepidoptera – the nectarivorous who obtain the majority of their nutritional requirements from floral nectar and those of the frugivorous guild who feed primarily on juices of rotting fruit or fermenting tree sap.
 There are substantial differences between the morphology of the proboscises of both feeding guilds.
-Hawkmoths (family Sphingidae) have elongated proboscises which enable them to feed on and pollinate flowers with long tubular corollas.
-Besides this, a number of taxa (especially noctuid moths) have evolved different proboscis morphologies.
-Certain noctuid species have developed piercing mouthparts; the proboscis has sclerotised scales on the tip with which to pierce and suck blood or fruit juices.
+Hawkmoths (family Sphingidae) have elongated proboscises, which enable them to feed on and pollinate flowers with long tubular corollas.
+Besides this, some taxa (especially noctuid moths) have evolved different proboscis morphologies.
+Certain noctuid species have developed piercing mouthparts; the proboscis has sclerotized scales on the tip with which to pierce and suck blood or fruit juices.
 Proboscises in some Heliconius species have evolved to consume solids such as pollen.
-Some other moths, mostly noctuids, have modified proboscises to suit their mode of nutrition – lachrymophagy (feeding on tears of sleeping birds).
-The proboscises often have sharp apices as well as a host of barbs and spurs on the stem.
+Some other moths, mostly noctuids, have modified proboscises to suit their mode of nutrition – lachryphagy (feeding on tears of sleeping birds).
+The proboscises often have sharp apices and a host of barbs and spurs on the stem.